-Whether you’re a seasoned winter-hiking pro or just enjoy the occasional winter ramble, having the right gear can mean the difference between braving and embracing the cold while you’re out on the trail.
+Whether you’re a seasoned winter hiker pro or just enjoy the occasional winter ramble, having the right gear can mean the difference between braving and embracing the cold while you’re out on the trail.
 From boots to hats, there’s plenty of well-designed, high-tech gear that’s sure to keep you warm, dry, and happy on any winter adventure, and with so many products to choose from and gear guides to peruse, finding the right stuff can be a challenge.
 So here are five winter hiking essentials to consider this year as the holiday shopping season begins to warm up.

 adidas Slopecruiser Boot ($125)